KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-musig.md

 **cclib calcmsg 18 '["sendtxid" , "scriptPubKey"]'**

-The `calcmsg` method can be used by any one of the signers to initiate the procedure to create a `spend` transaction.
-This method takes a transaction id called the `sendtxid` and a modified form of pubkey called the `scriptPubKey` as parameters to calculate the `msg` value.
+The `calcmsg` method can be used by any one of the signers to initiate a `spend` transaction.

+To calculate the `msg` value, this method requires a `sendtxid` and a `scriptPubKey`.

 - The `sendtxid` is the id of a transaction that added funds to the `combined_pk` through the [send](../cryptoconditions/cc-musig.html#send) method.
 - The `scriptPubKey` expected here is of the type [p2pk](http://learnmeabitcoin.com/glossary/p2pk) in `hex` form.

-To create a `scriptPubkey` from a normal `pubkey`, simply add the values `21` to the beginning of the `pubkey` string and the values `ac` to the end of the string:
+To create a `scriptPubkey` from a normal `pubkey`, add the characters `21` to the beginning of the `pubkey` string and the characters `ac` to the end of the string:

 ```bash
 scriptPubkey = 21 + pubkey + ac